UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 ## Example Project ##

-We're going to run through a very simple example web project.
+Let's run through a very simple example web project.
 The example code can be found here:

 [https://github.com/UWMadisonUcomm/grunt-simple-example](https://github.com/UWMadisonUcomm/grunt-simple-example)

 Our project consists of a few javascript libraries, and an application javascript file.
-We also have a Less stylesheet that will pull in some other CSS.
+We also have a Less stylesheet that will pull in some other CSS libraries.
 We'll be "compiling" all of this down to two minified production ready assets in the assets/ folder.
 The structure looks like this:

 ```xml
 -- src/